-Another reason rehab is a more effective alternative is the difficulty that individuals with criminal records have with finding adequate employment.
+Another reason rehab is a more effective alternative is the difficulty of finding adequate employment upon release.
+A criminal record deters many employers from offering someone a job.
 Offering first-time offenders the option to attend treatment rather than spend time in jail reflects better on their record.
 They’re more likely to find employment after leaving a treatment center rather than an institution like jail or prison.

 Promoting Recovery for Those at Risk

 Sending individuals to drug rehab is a much more positive approach to rehabilitation than locking them up in a correctional facility.
 They’re more likely to graduate from an addiction program with life skills that will encourage them to reintegrate into society.
 Treatment teaches people with substance use disorders about the nature of their addiction.
 Jail does not.

 Offering drug-related offenders the option to attend rehab promotes recovery for those most at risk.
 Rather than pushing them into a system that will more than likely lock them deeper within a cycle of addiction, rehab will provide them with an effective escape from it.

 Offenders can use their time in rehab to lay a solid foundation for long-term recovery.
 They receive the time, support, and resources that give them an adequate opportunity to learn to live sober.
 They return to society with the ability to support themselves and their families.